 Tulip Radio is proud of its commitment to local schools and education.
-Over the past few years we have always been increasing our bonds with schools and the community as a whole.
+Over the past few years we, have increased our bonds with schools and the community as a whole.

-To see more of the events and activities featured, click the photo thumbnail images to take you to the respective gallery.
+To see more of the featured events and activities, click the photo thumbnail images to take you to the respective gallery.

-Tulip Radio teamed up with Lincolnshire Education Business Partnership and Mediabox to provide training to young people in the community throughout the summer of 2010.
+Throughout the summer of 2010, Tulip Radio teamed up with Lincolnshire Education Business Partnership and Mediabox to provide training to young people in the community.
 The School’s Sound project included a day at Lincolnshire Road Safety Partnership’s road safety centre in North Kyme.
 Our thanks to Robin Mardon and the staff at the road safety centre for putting on a great day for the students.

 Tulip Radio assisted the pupils in developing practical hands-on experience in the use of recording, editing and broadcast equipment.
 With this knowledge they then had the opportunity to be creative and were able to produce and present their very own radio show.

 Tulip Radio were delighted to be honoured with an Investors in Education Award in 2008 at a ceremony in Lincoln.
-This prestigious award was given to us in recognition of our efforts to involve young people from local Spalding schools in various projects we have been running within South Holland over the past 4 years.
+This prestigious award was given to us in recognition of our efforts over the past 4 years, to involve young people from local Spalding schools in various projects run within South Holland.
 We were thrilled to receive it and the recognition it acknowledges will encourage us to further increase our commitment to our local schools.

 Tulip Radio also supports the two special schools in the town, the Priory School, and the Garth School.
 With pupils from the Priory School taking part in the media course on both phases, we also supported the Garth School when a group of pupils visited the studios and had a go at talking into the microphone, providing a valuable extra-curricular activity and hands-on experience to stimulate the pupils.